 My mistake as a new manager was spending all of my time with this group.
-I vowed to fix their problems and ended up doing all of their work, while neglecting the best people on my team.
+I vowed to fix their problems and ended up doing all of their work while neglecting the best people on my team.

 Regardless of the work I put in, they would always slip back.
 Ultimately, we had to replace one and found a different position for the other.
-It took me so long that they left a long trail of problems behind, which was largely my fault.
+It took me so long that they left a long trail of problems behind, which was mostly my fault.

 With this group, it is best to surface their performance immediately.
 Ask them why they think it has been a problem.
 If they are unwilling to share the real reasons, offer your perspective.

 Next, ask them for their plan to change.
 It is essential that they create the plan and not you.
 As their manager, you will offer your insight, but they need to own this plan and believe in it.